-- Provide one-to-one support to birthing people from the third trimester of pregnancy until birth
+- Provide one-to-one support from the third trimester of pregnancy and during birth

-- Work with parents to develop an individualised birth plan
+- Work with parents to prepare for birth and develop an individualised birth plan

 - Advocate to ensure clients’ voices are heard in the decisions that impact their birth experience

-Our postnatal companions work voluntarily to support and nurture
+Our Postnatal Companions work as part of a team to support and nurture

 - Help with infant feeding